Juststuffinc/Juststuffinc.github.io/README.md

-# JustsPortfolio
-What I'm working on and what I have made.

-Well, its been a long time since I have last updates this portfolio, and I have definitely come a long way since my last commit to it.
+<h1> Well, its been a long time since I have last updates this portfolio, and I have definitely come a long way since my last commit to it. </h1>

 My current language target is C, and CPP

 More updates with my main projects will come relatively soon, once I can release more info about them.

 Old Projects:
 -----